rendertom/cpp-pp/README.md

 This extension contributes the following settings:

-* `cpp-pp.buildAll`: Whether to build all *.cpp files in current folder,
+* `cpp-pp.buildAll`: Whether to build all *.cpp files in current folder.
-* `cpp-pp.clearConsole`: Whether to clear the console before executing the command,
+* `cpp-pp.clearConsole`: Whether to clear the console before executing the command.
-* `cpp-pp.flags`: Option to define additional g++ flags, such as `-std=c++11`, `-Wall`, etc, separated by comma,
+* `cpp-pp.flags`: Option to define additional g++ flags, such as `-std=c++11`, `-Wall`, etc, separated by comma.
-* `cpp-pp.preserveFocus`: When `true` the terminal will not take focus,
+* `cpp-pp.preserveFocus`: When `true` the terminal will not take focus.
-* `cpp-pp.saveFileBeforeExecution`: Whether to save a dirty file before execution,
+* `cpp-pp.saveFileBeforeExecution`: Whether to save a dirty file before execution.
-* `cpp-pp.temporaryFile`: A path to a temporary file where Untitled document gets saved before execution,
+* `cpp-pp.temporaryFile`: A path to a temporary file where Untitled document gets saved before execution.
 * `cpp-pp.useRelativePath`: Whether to use relative paths instead of absolute.

 ---